-This page describes how to manage individual or group access to Cloud Identity-Aware Proxy (Cloud IAP)-secured resources at the resource level.
+This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

-Cloud IAP enables you to configure Cloud IAP policies for individual resources in a Google Cloud Platform (GCP) project.
+IAP enables you to configure IAP policies for individual resources in a Google Cloud project.
 Multiple apps within a project can each have different access policies.
 This includes projects that have Compute Engine, Google Kubernetes Engine, and App Engine apps.
 For App Engine apps, individual versions and services can have different access policies applied.

 Before you begin